 This has been a tough few weeks for the world.
 Racially motivated crimes are in the news constantly.
-It’s difficult to wrap my mind around the hate exhibited, and impossible to fully understand the experience of people of colour (POC) in these times.
+It’s difficult to wrap my mind around the hate exhibited, and impossible to fully understand the experience of BIPOC (Black, Indigenous, People Of Colour) in these times.

 These past couple weeks I’ve sought out stories that involve racial discrimination or cultural belonging.
 Specifically stories written for children and teens.
-All six are told from the perspective of POC from different cultures than mine.
+All six are told from the perspective of BIPOC from different cultures than mine.
 All six are written by women.
-Although Most of the stories are fictional, the women who wrote them are real.
-The hate, prejudice, and misunderstandings that the characters experience reflect a reality that millions of POC and immigrants face daily.
+Although most of the stories are fictional, the women who wrote them are real.
+The hate, prejudice, and misunderstandings that the characters experience reflect a reality that millions of BIPOC and immigrants face daily.

 Because of my privilege I will never fully grasp what it’s like to live in these roles.
 But spending a few hours diving into these perspectives is not only fascinating, it’s eye opening.
 The emotions that I experience and the information I learn brings me a tiny bit closer to understanding.
 It helps me be a better librarian and a better person.
-As educators who work with teens and kids, choosing to engage with stories by people of colour is one thing we can do to increase our own sensitivity.
-Promoting stories by POC is something we can do to increase the powerful reach of their voices.
+As educators who work with teens and kids, choosing to engage with stories by BIPOC is one thing we can do to increase our own sensitivity.
+Promoting stories by BIPOC women is something we can do to increase the powerful reach of their voices.

 Ready to dive in?
-I highly suggest these recent YA / Middle Grade books about and by women of colour:
+I highly suggest these recent YA / Middle Grade books about and by BIPOC women:

 Love Hate & Other Filters by Samira Ahmed